ministryofjustice/hmpps-person-record/runbooks/000-Person-Record.md

 ### Internal APIs HTTP 502 Errors

-This is a known problem with the nginx configuration used by cloud-platform.
+This is a known problem with the common nginx configuration component used by cloud-platform across services.
 Which under heavy load we see HTTP 502 errors being return by NGINX, even though the service is running fine.
 These effect internal APIs, such as `hmpps-person-match`.